Skip to content

-In the annals of rock & roll photography, the musicians were not the only aspirants to the level of art for the ages.
+In the annals of rock & roll photography, the musicians were not the only aspirants to art for the ages.

 - Halcyon John & Yoko

-Shortly before John Lennon’s death, he and Yoko Ono offered a view of their private world to Allan Tannenbaum.
+Shortly before John Lennon’s death, he and Yoko Ono shared their private world with Allan Tannenbaum.

 - Eyes of a Muse

-Pattie Boyd talks about her life as a 1960s icon, her rock & roll marriages, and her view from both sides of the camera.
+Pattie Boyd talks about her life as a 1960s icon, rock & roll marriages, and view from both sides of the camera.

 - Dylan’s Crucial Year